ubccpsc/310/resources/other/async.md

 });
 ```

-The second parameter to `calcCB` is a callback: this is a method that is called by the math `calcCB` when it is done asyncronously computing the calculation.
+The second parameter to `calcCB` is a callback: this is a method that is called by the math `calcCB` when it is done asynchronously computing the calculation.
 The callback takes two parameters: `err` and `result`.
-By convention, callback-based code returns an error paremeter first that can be checked for errors, and returned results as subsequent parameters.
+By convention, callback-based code returns an error parameter first that can be checked for errors, and returned results as subsequent parameters.

 <a href="#singlePromise"></a>
 #### With promises

-When a Promise settles, it calls its `then` function (if successful) and its `catch` function if an error is encountered.
+If a Promise settles successfully, it calls its `then` function; if an error is encountered, the promise settles by calling its `catch` function.

 ```typescript
 this.math.calcAsync(exp).then( (result) => {